Norfolk & Western (band): Amanda Lawrence

 Amanda Lawrence teaches violin, viola, and cello and is a studio session player.
 She also plays in the band Pentecost Hotel.

 Cory Gray

 Cory Gray has been a fixture at Type Foundry Recording Studio as a session piano and trumpet player.
 He first made his mark in Norfolk on the Dusk in Cold Parlours CD.
 He leads his own band Carcrashlander and plays with various other bands such as Graves and occasionally tours and records with Darren Hanlon.
 He also played in the band Desert City Soundtrack.

 Peter Broderick

-Peter Broderick recently left the band to join the Danish band, Efterklang.
+Peter Broderick left the band to join the Danish band, Efterklang.
 Contributed to A Gilded Age.
-He also plays in the bands Loch Lomond and Horse Feathers.
+He has also played in the bands Loch Lomond and Horse Feathers.